 2. Phlebotomy or bleeding (removing blood).

-3. Iron chelating drugs and other substances.
+3. Iron chelating drugs.

 4. Restricting iron intake.

 Nutritional balancing programs.
 A properly designed nutritional balancing program easily removes ONLY toxic iron from the body.
 I am surprised how easily and how consistently this occurs.
 This type of regimen combines six or seven methods of eliminating iron at once.
 Iron is removed gently, quickly in most cases, and very safely.
 Here are the basic components of this program:

 1) Diet.
 Iron toxicity can be caused by dietary imbalances.
 The nutritional balancing diet rules are: